Skip to content

 DFF.THREAD.get_result(...)

-Get the result of a specific thread function execution.
+Get the result of a thread execution function

-You can get the return value of the function execution through the .value property of the FuncThreadResult object, and the thrown error through the .error property.
+The FuncThreadResult object can get the function execution return value through the .value property, and the thrown error through the .error property.

-key str Required Key for the function execution result to retrieve (returned by DFF.THREAD.submit(...)
+key str Required The function execution Key to get the result (returned by DFF.THREAD.submit(...))

-wait bool True Whether to wait for results (i.e., whether to block)
+wait bool True Whether to wait for the result (i.e., whether to block)

 Example